ericclaus14/CyrusBackupSolution/README.md

 ## System Requirements
 Cyrus supports Windows Server 2016.
 While it can run in a VM, it is recommended to run Cyrus on a physical server because it will have easier access to removable storage media.

-Below are the minimum recommended hardware specs (but, the higher the specs the better, especially for virtual machine backups!):
+Below are the minimum recommended hardware specs (but, the higher the specs, the better, especially for virtual machine backups!):
 * 4 GB of memory
 * 4 CPU cores (or vCPUs)
 * 80 GB of storage

 ## Installing Prerequisites
 CBS needs the following prerequisites to fully work.
-Follow the steps listed under each prerequisite to install the prerequisite.

 * Veeam Backup & Replication Community Edition ( https://www.veeam.com/virtual-machine-backup-solution-free.html).
 You can use a paid version, but it is not necessary as all CBS needs is VeeamZIP, which is included in the free version.
 Once installed, add any hypervisors to it that you will be backing up virtual machines (VMs) from.
 * SolarWinds TFTP Server (https://www.solarwinds.com/free-tools/free-tftp-server).
 Once installed, create a Windows Firewall rule allowing UDP port 69 inbound (this rule can be disabled).
 * Microsoft IIS.
 Create new site in IIS pointing to the Dashboard folder inside of Cyrus's root directory.
 * Storage media to hold the backups (at least two external hard drives are recommended).
+* A domain account with permissions for the following (it is recommended to have a domain account dedicated to Cyrus that is only used by Cyrus):
+   * Read permissions on all Group Policy Objects (if backing up Group Policy Objects)
+   * Read permissions on all Microsoft SQL databases being backed up
+   * Full permissions for the instance Veeam Backup & Replication being used to backup virtual machines
+   * Read permissions on all directories/file shares being backed up

 ## Installing Cyrus Backup Solution
 Cyrus can be found in its GitHub repo here: https://github.com/ericclaus14/CyrusBackupSolution